krishnakumardangi/hdl_system_verilog/README.md

 # Verilog For Hardware Description Language

 # Tools
+* vim
+	- A simple text editor to write and create a verilog file with *.v extension.
 * iverilog
 	- To compile a verilog code. `If all module and test bench are in same file.`
 ```